Rifat-10/Sportswear-City-Client/README.md

 ➢ Developed and designed a full-stack sports-related website where everything can be managed.

-➢ There is an authentication process for accessing the main functionality.
+➢There is an authentication process for accessing the main functionality.

-➢ Users can see all sports items and can go to any item details.
+ ➢Users can see all sports items and can go to any item details.

 # Getting Started with Create React App